Key Points

 • Negative readings mean HODLers are distributing.

-The clean question it answers is simple.
-Are slow wallets adding, or lightening up.
+The clean question it answers is simple: are slow wallets adding, or lightening up.

 How It Is Built